solana-labs/inc-20210825/README.md

 ### Targeted transaction history audit
 The following will generate an audit report for the transaction history of each token account, flagging suspicious and malicious behavior.
-As with [cleanup](targeted-vulnerable-account-cleanup), specify the addresses for every mint your organization supports as well as every user deposit SOL wallet generated before epoch 216.
-Wallets must be specified as the path to a keypair file in `solana-keygen` format.
+As with [cleanup](#targeted-vulnerable-account-cleanup), specify the addresses for every mint your organization supports as well as every user deposit SOL wallet generated before epoch 216.
+Wallets must be specified as the path to a keypair file in `solana-keygen new` format.
 It may be necessary to run this command in multiple batches if the command line is to long for the shell.
 #### Run
 ```